Have you ever made a mistake,

-When Ezer ’s worship of Him seems too intimate for others, Jesus commends her for anointing His feet and head with oil.
+When an Ezer’s worship of Him seems too intimate for others, Jesus commends her for anointing His feet and head with oil.

-For thousands of years, Eve/Ezer has been called the problem and her daughters have worn her shame, but Ezer is not the only one responsible.
+For thousands of years, Eve/Ezer has been called the problem and her daughters have worn her shame, but Eve is not the only one responsible.
 Adam is responsible for his part.
-The devil is responsible for the deception of Ezer.
+The devil is responsible for the deception of Eve.
 And ultimately God took responsibility for creating all of this mess when Jesus came to set it right.

 The original crime happened in a garden.
 A woman was deceived.
 But thousands of years later in another garden, Eve is exonerated through her daughter Mary.
 Mary as the second Eve deeply grieves her fall.
 She knows her own brokenness and has lived to regret it.
 She has been shunned and ridiculed.
 Her status as Ezer and a daughter of God has been in question—until the Deliverer show up.

-Just when Mary Magdalene’s life seems to be coming back together, Jesus was killed.
-Now, this second Eve cries alone in a garden because it seems every Adam has forsaken her.
-She mistakes Him for the gardener, but then isn’t this poetic justice since He the original gardener of this world?
-It is only when Jesus tenderly calls out her name that this Ezer realizes hope is not lost.
+Just when Mary Magdalene’s life seems to be coming back together, Jesus was murdered.
+This second Eve cries alone in a garden because it seems every Adam has forsaken her.
+She mistakes Him for the gardener, but then isn’t this poetic justice since He’s the original gardener of this world?
+When Jesus tenderly calls out her name, this Eve/Ezer realizes hope is not lost.

 Throughout His life on earth, Jesus has been running a pass around the religious leaders by empowering women on the side.
 Jesus came to take away Eve’s shame and Adam’s superiority and in case you think this is too feminist—take note: Jesus IS a feminist.
 He is the original Creator and Author of all that is feminine.
 It is only when humanity catches on to this and every Ezer is offered her rightful place as an equal, that the human race will finally be restored back to God’s image.

 On resurrection day, as a part of his victory, Jesus exonerated Eve and set her back in her proper place with equality next to Adam.
 Instead of asking Peter or Andrew or John, Jesus gave Mary the most important message of all.
 The message that He is alive and risen is given for Mary to preach.
-As an Ezer, the daughter of Eve and the daughter of God, Mary claims Eve’s rightful inheritance.
+As an Ezer, the daughter of Eve, designed in the image of God, Mary claims Eve’s rightful inheritance.
 And it’s just as true for every modern Eve/Ezer today.

 *Verses with God as Ezer: Duet.
 33;26,29; Psalm 121:1,2; Psalm 20:1,2; Psalm 33:20; Psalm 115:9-11